abhsrivastava/abhsrivastava.github.io/_posts/2017-11-3-Actors-With-Guice.md

 header-img: "img/saturn-bg5.jpg"
 ---

 I use Google Guice for dependency injection in most of my projects.
 I also use Akka Actors a lot for solving concurrency related tasks in my projects.
-One issue which I have always felt is that Akka has its own way of creating actors.
+I often write code like

 ```scala
     val a = injector.getInstance(classOf[A])